mrfearless/creating-controls-in-assembler/controls-and-modern-ui-design.md

 # Controls & Modern UI Design

 The windows controls - the basic and custom controls - are available for users to create in assembler via calls to the win32 api.
-The image below shows examples of some of the most commonly used ones \(a complete listing of controls can be found on the [msdn microsoft website](https://msdn.microsoft.com/en-us/library/windows/desktop/bb773169%28v=vs.85%29.aspx)\):
+The image below shows examples of some of the most commonly used ones \(see [here](https://msdn.microsoft.com/en-us/library/windows/desktop/bb773169%28v=vs.85%29.aspx) for a full list of controls\):

 ![](/assets/win32stdcontrols.png)